KairavS076/Verilog-RTL-Design/README.md

 ## About this repository

 This is an ongoing collection, updated as I work through new circuits and design techniques while studying digital electronics and RTL design.
-New modeling styles (behavioral, structural) and projects are added as I progress.